slint-ui/slint/api/rs/slint/mcu.md

    trait that will be associated with the Slint components you create.
 We provide a convenience struct [`slint::platform::software_renderer::MinimalSoftwareWindow`] that implements this trait.
- * `fn duration_since_start(&self) -> Duration`: For animations in `.slint` design files to change properties correctly, Slint needs to know how much time has elapsed since two rendered frames.
+ * `fn duration_since_start(&self) -> Duration`: For animations in `.slint` design files to change properties correctly, Slint needs to know how much time has elapsed between two rendered frames.
 In a bare metal environment you need to provide a source of time.
 Often the HAL crate of your device provides a system timer API for this, which you can query in your impementation.

 There are additional functions in the trait that you can implement, for example handling of debug output, a delegated event loop or an interface